alastairreid/RelatedWork/_papers/leino:lpair:2010.md

 - tools
 - verification
 notes:
-- auto-active-verification
+- auto-active verification
-- boogie-verifier
+- Boogie verifier
-- dafny-verifier
+- Dafny verifier
-- z3-solver
+- Z3 solver
-- smt-solver
+- SMT solver
 ---

-Dafny is an [auto-active program verifier] for an imperative language with functional and object oriented features that uses the
+Dafny is an [auto-active program verifier][auto-active verification] for an imperative language with functional and object oriented features that uses the